yukilite/tp/docs/UserGuide.md

 #### 4.2.3 Delete an existing Appointment

 The program allows you to delete an existing Appointment record by its index in the list.

-The command contains:
+Format: `deletea \index [appointment number in list]`

 * `deletea` keyword
 * `\index` followed by the index number of the Appointment to be deleted

-Format: `deletea \index [appointment number in list]`
+Examples of Usage

 OK? |   Usage    |   Outcome
 ------------- | ------------- | ---------------